gramuah/ccnn/README.md

 ### Requirements: software

 1. Use a Linux distribution.
-We have been developed and tested the code on [Ubuntu](http://www.ubuntu.com/).
+We have developed and tested the code on [Ubuntu](http://www.ubuntu.com/).

-2. Requirements for `Caffe` and `pycaffe` (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html)).
+2. Requirements for `Caffe` and `pycaffe`.
+Follow the [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html)).

   **Note:** Caffe *must* be built with support for Python layers!